MCJack123/C---Console/README.md

 The advanced way to explain how to run the console:
 Open the command line, navigate to the C---Console-master folder, and compile C++Console.cpp.
 You can then run the compiled program to enter the command line.
+(Note: You will need to use g++ to compile.
+If you use gcc, you will get a ton of problems and end up not being able to compile.)

 The commands: